SystemsApproach/private5g/software/gnb.rst

 Note that the actual config files distributed with OnRamp have IMSIs constructed using PLMN id ``00101``.
-Both sets of examples are taken from working deployments, so either should work as a model you can emulate in your deployment, although it is certainly easiest to start with the existing code.
-So they are easy to distinguish, note that the IMSIs used in emulations are constructed using PLMN id ``20893``.
+Both sets of examples are taken from working deployments (``315010`` for a 4G/eNB and ``00101`` for a 5G/gNB), so in principle either should work as a model you can emulate in your deployment.
+As a practical matter, however, it is certainly easiest (and safest) to start with the existing code.

 Insert the SIM cards into whatever devices you plan to connect to Aether.
-Be aware that not all phones support the CBRS frequency bands that Aether uses.
-Aether is known to work with recent iPhones (11 and greater), Google Pixel phones (4 and greater) and OnePlus phones.
-CBRS may also be supported by recent phones from Samsung, LG Electronics and Motorola Mobility, but these have not been tested.
+Be aware that not all phones support the CBRS frequency bands that Aether uses, specifically n48 and n78.
+Aether is known to work with recent iPhones (11 and greater), Google Pixel phones (4 and greater), OnePlus phones, and Moto G 5G phones for band n78.
+Aether is known to work with Moto G 5G phones for band n48; OnePlus and Pixel 7 phones are purported to work as well.
 Note that on each phone you will need to configure ``internet`` as the *Access Point Name (APN)*.
-Another good option is to use a 5G dongle connected to a Raspberry Pi as a demonstration UE.
+Another option is to use a 5G dongle connected to a Raspberry Pi as a demonstration UE.
 This makes it easier to run diagnostic tests from the UE.
 For example, we have used `APAL's 5G dongle
 <https://www.apaltec.com/dongle/>`__ with Aether.

 Finally, modify the ``subscribers`` block of the